-If you are in need of one of the following ministries, or if you are interested in participating in one, please speak with our priest or call the office.
+If you are in need of one of the following ministries, or if you are interested in participating in one, please speak with Rev. Emily, or email the office.

 Elder Interview Project

 Our Lay Eucharistic Visitors have heard remarkable stories from our senior parishioners.
-A team has formed with videographer Jamin Townsley to capture some of these memories, including the elders’ relationship to the church and the importance of faith in their lives.
-For more information, contact Clarke Mason at firstname.lastname@example.org.
+Videographer Jamin Townsley captured some of these memories which include the elders’ relationship to the church and the importance of faith in their lives.
+For more information, contact Kathryn Treece at firstname.lastname@example.org.

 Lay Eucharistic Visitors